veeso/orange-trees/README.md

 ## License 📃

-lemon-tree is licensed under the MIT license.
+orange-trees is licensed under the MIT license.

 You can read the entire license [HERE](LICENSE)